Finding Cut-Offs in Leaderless Rendez-Vous Protocols is Easy: Abstract

 \section{Abstract}

 In rendez-vous protocols an arbitrarily large number of indistinguishable finite-state agents interact in pairs.
 The cut-off problem asks if there exists a number $B$ such that all initial configurations of the protocol with at least $B$ agents in a given initial state can reach a final configuration with all agents in a given final state.
-In a recent paper~\cite{HornS20}, Horn and Sangnier prove that the cut-off problem is equivalent to the Petri net reachability problem for protocols with a leader, and in \EXPSPACE\ for leaderless protocols.
+In a recent paper~\cite{HornS20}, Horn and Sangnier proved that the cut-off problem is decidable (and at least as hard as the Petri net reachability problem) for protocols with a leader, and in \EXPSPACE\ for leaderless protocols.
 Further, for the special class of symmetric protocols they reduce these bounds to \PSPACE \ and \NP, respectively.
-The problem of lowering these upper bounds or finding matching lower bounds is left open.
-We show that the cut-off problem is \P-complete for leaderless protocols, \NP-complete for symmetric protocols with a leader, and in \NC \ for leaderless symmetric protocols, thereby solving all the problems left open in~\cite{HornS20}.
-Further, we also consider a variant of the cut-off problem suggested in~\cite{HornS20} and prove that that variant is \P-complete for leaderless protocols and \NL-complete for leaderless symmetric protocols.
+The problem of lowering these upper bounds or finding matching lower bounds was left open.
+We show that the cut-off problem is \P-complete for leaderless protocols and in \NC \ for leaderless symmetric protocols.
+Further, we also consider a variant of the cut-off problem suggested in~\cite{HornS20}, which we call the bounded-loss cut-off problem and prove that this problem is \P-complete for leaderless protocols and \NL-complete for leaderless symmetric protocols.
+Finally, by reusing some of the techniques applied for the analysis of leaderless protocols, we show that the cut-off problem for symmetric protocols with a leader is \NP-complete, thereby improving upon all the elementary upper bounds of~\cite{HornS20}.